-Activists fear Biden's commitment to higher minimum wage
+Activists Fear Biden's Commitment to Higher Minimum Wage

 “They’re not putting this in there to lose it — they put it in there to win it,” Nayak said.

-Sanders and other supporters haven't been as pessimistic about their legislative chances as the president, insisting that they can make the minimum wage increase work as part of COVID relief and refusing to discuss an alternative.
-They argue that the CBO finding that raising the minimum wage will increase the deficit means it impacts the budget — and should therefore be allowed.
+Sanders and other supporters argue that the CBO’s finding that raising the minimum wage will increase the deficit means it impacts the budget — and should therefore be allowed as part of the COVID relief bill.
 But that will ultimately be up to the Senate parliamentarian.

 For Wise, potential congressional hurdles pale in comparison to real world realities.